compayser/cogmapoptimizer/examples/Example2/Example2_en.md

 ![Fig. 2](pics/yPic2.png)

-Fig. 2 ó Example 2b.
+Fig. 2 ‚Äî Example 2b.
 Cognitive map of a particular stage of work (arrangement of the foundation)_

 ## 2 Cognitive modeling